tfb-sv/ER-SFXRecolorTool/README.md

 - Include a button to open the tool folder.

 ## Contributing
 Feedback and contributions are highly valued.
-Issues or suggestions for improvements can be reported by opening an issue on the **GitHub** repository, or by creating a post or posting a bug on **NexusMods**.
+Issues or suggestions for improvements can be reported by opening an issue on the [GitHub page](https://github.com/tfb-sv/ER-SFXRecolorTool.git), or by creating a post or posting a bug on [NexusMods page](https://www.nexusmods.com/eldenring/mods/6795).
 Please report any anomalies or `IGNORED` messages in the message boxes.
 If you encounter `IGNORED` messages, including the CSV files in the `errors` folder into your issue report would be greatly appreciated.

 ## License
 © 2024 [ineedthetail](https://github.com/tfb-sv).